-Up to now, the only way to constrain distances, angles or dihedral angles within a geometry optimization is by using a Z-matrix, and freezing that particular coordinate.
+With the old branch of optimizations, the only way to constrain distances, angles or dihedral angles within a geometry optimization is by using a Z-matrix, and freezing that particular coordinate.
 With the key RESTRAINT it is possible to select any coordinate (distance, angle, dihedral), irrespective of the coordinates used, and restrain this coordinate.